 This does not mean that it is impossible to be a good translator without having studied translation.
 By learning about how to make the right choices, and especially about the errors to avoid, we can take a big step.
-In order to help you, here are the most common errors in translation: the patterns we should not fall into.
+In order to help you, here are the most common errors in translation: three things to look out for while translating.

 Translation is not repetition!

 The most common translation error is translating word by word or doing a literal translation.
 Languages often have unique syntax and structure.

 In order to avoid literal translations, you have to speak to people in the language into which you want to translate in order to understand sentence structure and how they express themselves.
 You also have to know the culture behind the language, because they are both intimately linked.
 For example, if you translate a document about the minimum wage into French you would have to use the term “SMIC”, because there is no literal English-French translation of this term.

 It is also crucial to know idiomatic expressions and proverbs.
 For example, for a Spanish-English translation, “Estar como una cabra” literally translates to “To be like a goat,” and means “To be furious.”
 The closest expression in English would be “To fly off the handle.”